Nutrition and Dietetics, B.S.

 The nutrition and dietetics program at Saint Louis University offers students an exceptional education.

-• Since its establishment in 1934, the department has a long-standing reputation as a leader in dietetics education.
+• Since its establishment in 1934, the department has had a long-standing reputation as a leader in dietetics education.

 • Our curriculum is unique, offering courses such as “Contemporary Issues in Nutrition” and “Nutrition and Cultural Aspects of Food” and a curricular thread in sustainable food systems.